Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected store.
 This button is only displayed, when the checkbox of a store is selected.
 Alternatively, you can click directly a row in the table to edit a store.

-The table displays all created stores.
-All fields are read-only.
-Depending on the settings, the displayed columns may vary.
+The following functions and fields are available in this view:

 - *Name*
     Name of the store.